Stainforth and Keadby Canal: Development

 In 1828, there was a proposal to build a canal from West Stockwith on the River Trent to the River Don at Doncaster, which would have bypassed the Stainforth and Keadby.
 There was also a plan for a lower Don bypass, to connect direct to the Goole Canal, avoiding the difficult Dutch River.
 Neither scheme progressed any further, but the Keadby end of the canal was improved, and a new deep water jetty was constructed on the Trent in 1833.
 Traffic improved, with boats using the canal as an easier way to reach the Don than the Dutch River.
 The Don Navigation Company then proposed a new canal from Stainforth to the River Ouse at Swinefleet in 1836.
-They needed to buy 2 mi of the Stainforth and Keadby from the Don towards Stainforth, and started to negotiate, while applying for an Act of Parliament.
+They needed to buy 2 mi of the Stainforth and Keadby from the Don towards Stainforth, and started to negotiate, while applying for an act of Parliament.
 The Stainforth and Keadby opposed the bill, and an agreement was reached in May 1836 that the Don would buy the whole canal for £48,000.
 A bill to authorise the sale was opposed by some of the Stainforth and Keadby shareholders and was rejected by the House of Lords.
 After several more abortive plans at amalgamation, where the Stainforth and Keadby pulled out at the last minute, agreement was finally reached, and the Don Navigation took control of the canal on 1 January 1849.
-A year later, it became part of the South Yorkshire Railway and River Dun Company, after the Don Navigation and the Doncaster and Goole Railway companies merged.
+A year later, under the Stainforth and Keadby Canal Purchase Act 1849 (12 & 13 Vict. c. xxix), it became part of the South Yorkshire Railway and River Dun Company, after the Don Navigation and the Doncaster and Goole Railway companies merged.